MerlinTHS/Kava/common/README.md

-# Common
+# Kava (Common)

-This module contains common interfaces used by all other modules.
+The common - module contains interfaces used by core- and processor - modules.
-Most important is the ```Validator``` interface.